What is a Primary Refresh Token?

 Browser cookies: In Windows 10, Azure AD supports browser SSO in Internet Explorer and Microsoft Edge natively or in Google Chrome via the Windows 10 accounts extension.
 The security is built not only to protect the cookies but also the endpoints to which the cookies are sent.
 Browser cookies are protected the same way a PRT is, by utilizing the session key to sign and protect the cookies.

 When a user initiates a browser interaction, the browser (or extension) invokes a COM native client host.
 The native client host ensures that the page is from one of the allowed domains.
 The browser could send other parameters to the native client host, including a nonce, however the native client host guarantees validation of the hostname.
 The native client host requests a PRT-cookie from CloudAP plugin, which creates and signs it with the TPM-protected session key.
-As the PRT-cookie is signed by the session key, it cannot be tampered with.
+As the PRT-cookie is signed by the session key, it is very difficult to tamper with.
 This PRT-cookie is included in the request header for Azure AD to validate the device it is originating from.
 If using the Chrome browser, only the extension explicitly defined in the native client host’s manifest can invoke it preventing arbitrary extensions from making these requests.
 Once Azure AD validates the PRT cookie, it issues a session cookie to the browser.
 This session cookie also contains the same session key issued with a PRT.
 During subsequent requests, the session key is validated effectively binding the cookie to the device and preventing replays from elsewhere.

 When does a PRT get an MFA claim?